MatteoSchiavinato/all2vcf/README.md

 all2vcf
 v 0.5.1
 Matteo Schiavinato
-Barcelona Supercomputing Center (BSC-CNS)
-Barcelona, Cataluña, Spain
-2021
+2019-2021
 --------------------------------------------------------------------------------
 Toolkit to convert and process different variant calling formats
 --------------------------------------------------------------------------------

 [manipulation]
-filter_vcf      Filter variants in a VCF file using common metrics
+filter_vcf       Filter variants in a VCF file using common metrics frequency        Add allele frequency (AF) to INFO and FORMAT fields

 [conversion]
 isec            Convert the \"sites.txt\" output file of bcftools isec to VCF